-Just as software tools are ever-improving and constantly delivering value in new ways, so too must training content change to match those updates.
-Just like old bread, stale content is easy to spot and quickly turns people off.
+Software tools are ever improving, constantly delivering value in new ways.
+So, too, must training content.
+Just like old bread, stale content is easy to spot and turns people off.
 As discussed in a previous article, customer training is strongly correlated with renewal, product adoption, and feature expansion.
 Making thoughtful updates to your training content maximizes these benefits by ensuring your customers are consuming material that is top-quality and most relevant to their needs.

 1. Critical fixes come first

 When curating training content, I like to perform a critical audit first.
 Rank the quality of the existing material and call out any major mistakes or technical flaws.
-Learners can react quite negatively to inconsistencies like illegible screenshots, noisey videos, and broken links.
+Learners can react quite negatively to inconsistencies like illegible screenshots, noisy videos and broken links.
 All of these all strong candidates for updates.

 Sometimes, functionality changes completely and “the old method” is totally replaced by new steps.
 Unless some of your customers will find the older steps useful, strongly consider updating content that shows antiquated steps or screens.